argorar/WebMConverter/README.md

 WebM for Lazys
 =============
-A wrapper around ffmpeg and AviSynth made for converting videos to WebM without having to use the command line, [Original project](https://gitgud.io/nixx/WebMConverter#webm-for-retards-).
+A wrapper around ffmpeg and AviSynth made for converting videos to WebM without having to use the command line, fork of [this project](https://gitgud.io/nixx/WebMConverter#webm-for-retards-).

 - **Download it [here][LatestDownload].**